 Practicality is no doubt an important part of professionalism and a source of pride in physiotherapy.
 The evidence base in physiotherapy is also based upon practice and systematic practical research.
 Its aim is to produce indisputable knowledge and practical tools for professional use.
 The need for this type of knowledge is undeniable: it makes physiotherapy more accurate, safe and effective.
 By doing so, it contributes to the appreciation and recognition of the profession.

 What about theoretical knowledge that is based on, for example, ethics or philosophy?
 Do physiotherapists need such knowledge?
-If practicality is considered as the primary value of knowledge in physiotherapy, should theoretical knowledge be separated from physiotherapy practice once and for all?
+If practicality is considered as the primary value for knowledge in physiotherapy, should theoretical knowledge be separated from physiotherapy practice once and for all?

 The aim of this essay is to show that theory and practice are not as dissimilar as perhaps is often thought.
 The contraposition of the two arises from the duality that has characterised Western thinking for centuries.
 This worldview, we argue, restricts understanding and needs to be set under scrutiny.